Make-School-Courses/MOB-2.2-Game-Development/Lessons/08-SceneKit/Lesson.md

 ### Body types

-- Static: Don't move, unaffected by forces.
+- **Static**: Don't move, unaffected by forces.
-- Dynamic: Moved by the physics engine in response to forces/collisions.
+- **Dynamic**: Moved by the physics engine in response to forces/collisions.
-- Kinematic: Not automatically moved by the physics engine in response to forces/collisions.
+- **Kinematic**: Not automatically moved by the physics engine in response to forces/collisions.

 <!-- v -->